HealthSmart: Putting Health Ed Research into Action – Part 2

 The HealthSmart program follows a research-based approach to skills development.
 In the development of the second edition, we paid special attention to how to best break down and teach a skill, starting at the earliest grade levels.
 The performance indicators from the National Health Education Standards support this progression and gradual deepening of skill development throughout the K–12 grade span.

-HealthSmart uses a step-by-step approach to skills development:
+HealthSmart uses a step-by-step approach for teaching skills:

 - First, the educator will introduce the skill and help students relate it to their lives through examples.

 - The educator will next present the sequential and specific steps for the successful performance of the skill.